Announce

 2025 WINNERS

-Photo © Vladimir Seleznev
+Photo © Nicolas Reinhart

 We are thrilled to announce the winners of the Form Photo Award 2025.
 This year, the standard of work is exceptionally high, reflecting the incredible talent and creativity of contemporary photographers from around the world.
 Each longlisted artist brings a unique perspective, a fresh aesthetic, and thought-provoking ideas that challenge and inspire.